26 May Babinsky. Adulthood (1963 – 1967). 4: Dating, etc.

 Our hosts told us that Charles oohed over the spread but ate and drank little, much less than his hosts.
 The father and his wunderkind sons stuck to the subject of mathematics.
 The guest kept glancing questioningly at the beds but said nothing.

 He inquired about the absence of parked cars in the street and asked how many cars the host’s family owned.
 The cheder-mate did not expect to ever own a car but even if he did, why would he want more than one?
 So, he went on the offensive.
 “How many cars do you own?” he asked.
 Charles had a ludicrous answer: in the absence of convenient public transportation to his house, he and his wife each had to have a car.
 Avram and his friend agreed that on the topic of cars, the Brits were bamboozling the Soviets.

 Until they married, girls were not to know where babies came from.
+(And they didn’t, even for some time after they married.
+I’ve met physicians who only learned of the birds and the bees in the middle of medical school.)
 Strict parents removed or blacked out lingerie pages from foreign catalogues sought and shared for their pictures.
 Colloquially, the word girl was synonymous with virgin.
 When somebody addressed me as “girl” and then noticed my wedding band, they would apologize and switch to “woman.”

 A girl proved her respectability with modest clothes and manners, by not progressing beyond kisses, and by not admitting the need to pee, no matter how long the date.